 The child's attorney shall consult with the child, in a developmentally appropriate way, prior to any settlement becoming binding.
-Rule 4-1.2(a) of the Rules Regulating the Florida Bar states, in part, "A lawyer shall abide by a client's decision whether to settle a matter.
+R. Regulating Fla.
+Bar 4-1.2(a) states in part, "A lawyer shall abide by a client's decision whether to settle a matter.
 In a criminal case, the lawyer shall abide by the client's decision, after consultation with the lawyer, as to a plea to be entered, whether to waive jury trial, and whether the client will testify."